There may be significant benefits for a non-income-earning spouse who seeks and obtains employment during the divorce litigation.

 By Kelly Frawley and Emily Pollock, Family Lawyers

-Re-Establishing a Career Sooner Rather Than Later
+Getting a Job During Divorce & Re-Establishing a Career Sooner Rather Than Later

-There comes a point in many divorce cases when a non-income-earning spouse realizes that she (or he) is going to have to get a job.
+Getting a job during divorce may seem like a scary feat for a new divorcee, but there comes a point in many divorce cases when a non-income-earning spouse realizes that she (or he) is going to have to get a job.
 Many of our non-income-earning clients believe that the best strategy for their divorce litigation is to wait to get a job until after their case has ended; but where it is possible for the non-income-earning spouse to establish or re-establish a career, we encourage them to do so sooner rather than later.

 Prior to the enactment of the New York spousal maintenance statute, which became effective in January 2016, we often based that advice largely on the ancillary benefits of obtaining employment, as described in more detail below: bolstering confidence, earning the respect of the judge hearing the case, and undermining arguments from the primary-income-earning spouse about the hypothetical amount of income that should be imputed to the non-income-earning spouse.
 With the advent of the new maintenance guidelines, however, we are compelled to advise our clients that there is also a real financial need to establish some source of self-support as quickly as possible.
 The new statute provides durational guidelines for the payment period for post-divorce maintenance that are significantly shorter than what courts had been awarding when no such guidelines were in place, and a client who has not established an alternative income source may be caught short.